 The DVM should normally be used on a 20V range.

 If the tractor has a positive ground, the positive lead of the meter is connected to ground and the negative used for measurements to get positive readings.
 The DVM will however work safely either way round, just the values will be shown as negative.

 © ANDREW CHAPMAN & ANGLO AGRIPARTS LTD

-Share – copy & redistribute the material in original format for any purpose as long as the follow the license terms:
+You are free to: Share, copy & redistribute the material in original format for any purpose as long as you follow the license terms below: